 Perfectly at home in a modern apartment or an Adirondack-style log cabin, pinecone candles lend a touch of the forest to any decor.
 This set of three means you can scatter them along the dining table to create a dreamy glow.

 To buy: $13 for 3, crateandbarrel.com.

 Try hanging something unexpected on the tree, like a bunch of fragrant cinnamon sticks.
 You can also leave fresh cinnamon sticks out in a bowl as a simple DIY take on traditional potpourri.

 Here's one roaring fire that isn't a huge bother to get started.
 Simply search "Fireplace for Your Home" on Netflix to watch an old-fashioned fireplace set to (you guessed it!) classic holiday tunes.

 Feast for the Eyes

 It's no secret that poinsettias can seem like nature's equivalent of the fruitcake.
 But they can also make a sophisticated statement.
-Just take them out of their foil-lined pots and sink them into pretty vases.
+The trick: take them out of their foil-lined pots and sink them into pretty vases.

 Put your stamp on a wreath by hanging your surname's initial in the center.
-This zinc version glitters in the light, but even a painted cardboard stencil will do.
+This zinc version glitters in the light.

 Turn old holiday cards into place cards.
 Cut them into star shapes and add tissue-paper cutouts to match; punch a hole, tie with a ribbon, and label accordingly.